Revivekirin/Revivekirin/pars/README.md

-# Trajectory-level Priority Sampling & PARS Analysis for Offline-to-Online RL
+# ACFQL & PARS Analysis for Offline-to-Online RL

 This repository investigates **trajectory-level priority sampling** and **PARS-style infeasible action penalization** in **offline-to-online reinforcement learning**, with a particular focus on **when and why value-side regularization can become redundant or harmful under strong policy priors**.